-Yet heroin addiction is treatable, and more methods prove effective at helping people overcome abuse of heroin all the time.
-When you know what heroin is, the side effects of abuse, and the signs of addiction, you’re better equipped to make the journey to enter treatment.
+However, heroin addiction is treatable, and more methods prove effective at helping people overcome the use of heroin all the time.
+When you know what heroin is, the side effects of use, and the signs of addiction, you’re better equipped to make the journey to enter substance abuse treatment.
+To learn more about our services, call Vertava Health at 844.470.0410 today.

 What Is Heroin?